appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-devices.md

 ### Output Variables

+The outputs resulting from the operation of this component are as follows:

 | Variable Name               | Description                                               |
 | --------------------------- | --------------------------------------------------------- |
 | `$AC_ARCHIVE_PATH`          | This is the path created after retrieving the archive.    |
 | `$AC_ARCHIVE_METADATA_PATH` | This is the path created after the metadata is generated. |
 | `$AC_EXPORT_DIR`            | This is the path created when exporting.                  |

+---

 To access the source code of this component, please use the following link:

 https://github.com/appcircleio/appcircle-ios-build-sign-component

+---

 ## FAQ